 Research indicates there is a reduced ovarian cancer risk from certain factors:

-Whatever you do, don’t stay at home and worry, come on in and talk to us.
-Our friendly GP’s will advise the fully examine any symptoms and begin a process to alleviate any concerns.
+Whatever you do, don’t stay at home and worry; book an appointment with your GP, who will advise and fully examine any symptoms and begin a process to alleviate any concerns.

-At SmartClinics our women’s health GP’s are committed to raising awareness and supporting women with any ovarian cancer queries or concerns.
-Please don’t be shy about discussing ovarian cancer with us.
-Your health is of paramount importance to us and we are here to support you.
+The women’s health doctors at SmartClinics are committed to raising awareness and supporting women with any ovarian cancer queries or concerns.
+Please don’t be shy about discussing ovarian cancer with them.
+Your health is of paramount importance, and they are here to support you.